jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 snobfit_object.fcn = 'hsf18'      % objective function
 snobfit_object.softfcn = 'hsf18'  % constraint function
 ```
-Note: You can only assign functions in the **+objfcn** folder to *'snobfit_object.fcn'*, and similarly you can only assign functions in **+confcn** to *'snobfit_object.softfcn'* .
+Note: You can only assign functions in the **+objfcn** folder to *'snobfit_object.fcn'*, and similarly you can only assign functions in **+confcn** to *'snobfit_object.softfcn'*.
 If you do not define the constraint function, then SNOBFit will carry out an unconstrained optimisation.

 To run the optimisation, you should follow the steps described in *using_soft_snobfit.mlx*.

-## Defining a Chemical Optimisation
+## Defining a Chemical (or Blackbox) Optimisation
-The information above, as well as in the other tutorials, should be all that you need to define and run your own optimisation.
-However, doing so for a chemical synthesis requires a few more steps.
+The instructions provided above include all of the information needed to define a mathematical optimisation problem, in which the objective function and constraint functions are known algebraic functions of the input parameters.
+Chemical optimisation is an example of blackbox optimisation, in which we do not know the functional dependence of the output properties on the input paramaters, and we must therefore carry out an experiment to determine the output properties for a given set of input paramaters.
+Blackbox optimisation is handled in a slightly different manner to the above procedure.

 ### Formulating the Chemical Optimisation
 You will need to formulate the requirements of your chemical synthesis into a system of objective and constraint functions.
 In the previous examples we have been able to take the suggested parameters sets and directly determine the objective and constraint values using an algebraic expression.